-We make Will writing easy and offer Will writing services to suit your needs and your budget.
+We make Will writing easy and offer fixed cost Will writing services including free, secure storage.

 For initial advice call our Will writers on 01618558360 or contact us online and we will help you.

-As part of The Co-operative, our values of openness, honesty, social responsibility and caring for others are core to the service we provide, and our customers consistently rate the quality of our legal advice and services at 4.4 out of 5 stars.
+As part of the Co-op Group, our values of openness, honesty, social responsibility and caring for others are core to the service we provide, and our customers consistently rate the quality of our legal advice and services at 4.4 out of 5 stars.
 See customer testimonials for our Will writers.

 How Much Does it Cost to Make a Will?